dgruber/goreact/README.md

 Then you need to register your actions which the LLM can work with.
 It requires a function name, argument name, a description about how to use the function.
+The description should be written in a way that the LLM understands what it is doing and how to call it.

-It should contain the function name and how the argument must look like and of course what the output of the function is.
-Finally you need to declare the function with string as input and output.
-The description, name, and argument of the function is used in the prompt to tell the LLM about its existence.
+Finally you need to declare the function which has a string as input and output.
+The description, name, and argument of the function is automatically injected in the prompt to tell the LLM about its existence.
+There can be many functions.

 ````go
 	commands := map[string]goreact.Command{